dannysaleeb/VoxBox/README.md

-The `Tests/` directory contains useful working sketches plus repeatable smoke scripts for the MVP core, rolling playback, probabilistic modules, bank/arrangement behavior, and provenance/archive round trips.
+The `Tests/` directory contains useful working sketches plus repeatable smoke scripts for the MVP core, rolling playback, probabilistic modules, bank/arrangement behavior, provenance/archive round trips, and live-coding behavior.
 They are intended to be run from `sclang` after recompiling the class library.

-The core currently assumes SuperCollider, `SimpleMIDIFile` from `wslib`, and `JSONlib`.
+The core currently assumes SuperCollider, `SimpleMIDIFile` from `wslib`, and `JSONlib` for bank persistence. `Granulator` smoke tests assume `RTProbMap` and `rtdivide` are available in the local environment.
 MIDI output setup and the experimental Python `music21` bridge still need a fuller user-facing guide.

-`VoxModule.schelp` now includes a concise module-author note.
-That should grow as module contracts settle.
+The HelpSource tree has started catching up, including pages for selectors, clippers, routers, provenance, banks, arrangements, and player diagnostics.
+Those pages should continue to grow from the smoke-test contracts rather than from aspirational APIs.

 ## Remaining Plan

-### 1. Broaden Core Contract Tests
+### 1. Promote Smoke Scripts Into a Repeatable Test Harness

+The current smoke scripts are valuable, but they are still manually run from SuperCollider.
+The next practical milestone is a repeatable test harness that can run the smoke suite from `sclang`, fail loudly, and make it easy to protect the existing behavior before refactoring.

-The core `.out` contract is:
+The core `.out` contract to preserve is:

 - `Box.out` returns a `Vox`.
 - `BoxMulti.out` returns a `VoxMulti`.
 - `VoxModule.out` returns a `Vox` or `VoxMulti`.
 - `VoxRouter.out` returns a `VoxMulti`.
+- `VoxFork.out` returns a `VoxMulti`.
+- `VoxArrangement.out` returns a `VoxMulti`.

 The next step is to add more repeatable tests for empty material, history, metadata/source propagation, and multi-voice label behavior.